verilator/verilator/docs/guide/verilating.rst

 on the main thread.
 This again gives the highest single thread performance.

-With :vlopt:`--trace-threads {N} <--trace-threads>`, where N is at least 1, N additional threads will be created and managed by the trace files (e.g.:
-VerilatedVcdC or VerilatedFstC), to generate the trace dump.
+With :vlopt:`--trace-threads {N} <--trace-threads>`, where N is at least 1, up to N additional threads will be created and managed by the trace files (e.g.: VerilatedFstC), to offload construction of the trace dump.
 The main thread will be released to proceed with execution as soon as possible, though some blocking of the main thread is still necessary while capturing the trace.
-Different trace formats can utilize a various number of threads.
-See the :vlopt:`--trace-threads` option.
+FST tracing can utilize up to 2 offload threads, so there is no use of setting :vlopt:`--trace-threads` higher than 2 at the moment.

 When running a multithreaded model, the default Linux task scheduler often works against the model, by assuming threads are short lived, and thus